-Service Details Fee Paid To Home Study \$2,500 Fhird Installment of Professional Services Fee Due at time of the first home study visit \$2,500 Spence-Chapin Professional Services Fees \$15,500 Due upon signing of the Adoption Fee Agreement \$2,500 Spence-Chapin [+] \$500 of First Installment Fee includes cost of case monitoring and oversight by IAAME I Due at completion of Spence-Chapin facilitated trainings \$4,500 Spence-Chapin Fourth Installment of Professional Services Due at time of dossier submission \$3,000 Spence-Chapin Fifth Installment of Professional Services Fee Due at time of acceptance of referral an additional \$500 is due within this installment fee and is accounted for under 'Post- Adoption Reporting/Visits' \$5,500 Spence-Chapin Post-Placement and Post-Adoption Reports \$500 In addition to post-adoption reporting visits required by country of origin, Spence-Chapin requires one visit within 2-4 weeks of homecoming.
-Spence-Chapin solely charges for this initial 2-4 week homecoming visit, and all subsequent post adoption visits/reports required by country of origin are provided by Spence-Chapin at no cost to family this fee is paid concurrent and within Installment Five of Professional Services Fee \$500 Spence-Chapin Third Party Fees \$2,640-\$3,820 Adoption Learning Partners Hague Package (10 Hours) and Tough Starts Matter Package (5 Hours) and additional training as assigned by Spence-Chapin \$210-\$750 Third Party Training Course 800A) and Fingerprinting; Filing (I-800)/Visa Related Fees Paid to USCIS upon submission of I-800A, I-800A Extensions, and submission of I-800 forms.
+Service Details Fee Paid To Home Study \$2,500 Third Installment of Professional Services Fee Due at time of the first home study visit \$2,500 Spence-Chapin Professional Services Fees \$15,500 First Installment of Professional Services Fees Agreement \$2,500 Spence-Chapin [+] \$500 of First Installment Fee includes cost of case monitoring and oversight by IAAME Second Installment of Professional Services Fee Due at completion of Spence-Chapin facilitated trainings \$4,500 Spence-Chapin Fourth Installment of Professional Services Fees Due at time of dossier submission \$3,000 Spence-Chapin Fifth Installment of Professional Services Fee Due at time of acceptance of referral an additional \$500 is due within this installment fee and is accounted for under 'Post- Adoption Reporting/Visits' \$5,500 Spence-Chapin Post-Placement and Post-Adoption Reports \$500 Post-Adoption Reporting/Visits In addition to post-adoption reporting visits required by country of origin, Spence-Chapin requires one visit within 2-4 weeks of homecoming.
+Spence-Chapin solely charges for this initial 2-4 week homecoming visit, and all subsequent post adoption visits/reports required by country of origin are provided by Spence-Chapin at no cost to family this fee is paid concurrent and within Installment Five of Professional Services Fee \$500 Spence-Chapin Third Party Fees \$2,640-\$3,820 Parent Preparation and Training Adoption Learning Partners Hague Package (10 Hours) and Tough Starts Matter Package (5 Hours) and additional training as assigned by Spence-Chapin \$210-\$750 Third Party Training Course Immigration Documentation: USCIS Filing (I-800A) and Fingerprinting; Filing (I-800)/Visa Related Fees Paid to USCIS upon submission of I-800A, I-800A Extensions, and submission of I-800 forms.
 As of March 2017: the filing fee for the I-800A application is \$775 and the fingerprinting fee for each applicant parent and additional adult household members is \$85.
-Additional USCIS fees may apply. \$860-\$1,030 Third Party - USCIS (US Citizenship and Immigration Services) Supplement 3 Extension Paperwork This fee is the esimtated cost of (2) I-800A Approval extensions.
+Additional USCIS fees may apply. \$860-\$1,030 Third Party - USCIS (US Citizenship and Immigration Services) Immigration Documentation: USCIS I-800A Supplement 3 Extension Paperwork This fee is the esimtated cost of (2) I-800A Approval extensions.
 Paid to USCIS upon submission of any and all I-800A Extensions.
 As of March 2017: the filing for I-800A Extensions is \$385 and the fingerprinting fee for update biometric for each applicant parent and additional adult household members is \$85.
-Additional USCIS fees may apply \$940-\$1,280 Third Party - USCIS (US Citizenship and Immigration Services) Consultations with Professionals and Consults with medical doctor for completion of child medical checklist as well as consultation \$300-\$600 Third Party
+Additional USCIS fees may apply \$940-\$1,280 Third Party - USCIS (US Citizenship and Immigration Services) Consultations with Professionals and Specialists Consults with medical doctor for completion of child medical checklist as well as consultation with medical doctor and relevant specialists (i.e. behavioral specialist) during referral review \$300-\$600 Third Party Client Signature: Date: